The complete classification of unital graph $C^*$-algebras: Geometric and strong: Preliminaries for statement of main theorem

 Let $X$ be a topological space satisfying the $T_0$ separation property and let \A be a \ca over $X$.
 For open subsets $U_{1} , U_{2} , U_{3}$ of $X$ with $U_{1} \subseteq U_{2} \subseteq U_{3}$, let $Y_{1} = U_{2} \setminus U_{1}, Y_{2} = U_{3} \setminus U_{1}, Y_{3} = U_{3} \setminus U_{2}\in \mathbb{LC}(X)$.
 Then the diagram

 is an exact sequence.
 The collection of all such exact sequences is an invariant of the \cas over $X$ often referred to as the \emph{filtered $K$-theory}.
-We use here a refined notion:
+We use here a refined notion called \emph{reduced filtered $K$-theory}, which only includes some of these groups and some of these maps; the reduced filtered $K$-theory of a \ca \A is denoted $\FKR(X;\A)$.
+There is also a variant called \emph{ordered reduced filtered $K$-theory}, which takes into account the order of the involved groups; the ordered reduced filtered $K$-theory of a \ca \A is denoted $\FKRplus(X;\A)$.
+We refer the reader to \cite[\S{}3.3]{MR3759003} for a detailed exposition of the reduced filtered $K$-theory.